LAeronef, Lille, France

 Average Song Gap: 10.2

-Notes: This show marked the debut of Meatstick and the Phish debut of Cecilia, which was performed a cappella by Fishman.
+Notes: This show marked the debut of Meatstick and the Phish debut of Cecilia, which was performed a cappella by Fish.
 The jam out of Disease included Can’t You Hear Me Knocking teases.
 McGrupp included Makisupa teases; the subsequent Makisupa was unfinished.
 Antelope included crew introductions and a mention of Antelope Greg.

 Songs by Debut Year: